7 Top Tips to Save Money

 7. Pick-up rather than home delivery:

-If there is a Factory Outlet in your area you can pick this up free of charge and this could save you hundreds.
-If there is not a factory close enough to you then selection a depot is normally the next best thing.
+If there is a Factory Outlet in your area, you can pick this up free of charge and this could save you hundreds.
+If there is not a factory close enough to you, then selection of a depot is normally the next best thing.
 There are two types of depots and if you can select from a ‘Depot -1’ option this means that it is a factory to depot direct and is a little cheaper than selecting a ‘Depot -2’ option (which is a satellite depot option).